symfony/symfony-docs/reference/forms/types/datetime.rst

 **type**: ``string`` **default**: ``datetime``

-The format of the *input* data - i.e. the format that the date is stored on your underlying object.
+The format of the *input* data - e.g. the format that the date is stored on your underlying object.
 Valid values are:

 * ``string`` (e.g. ``2011-06-05 12:15:00``)